gladwin24/springboot_fullstack/README.md

 # Institutional Management System

-A modern Flutter application for managing institutional services with a beautiful, Cursor-like design.
+A modern Flutter application for managing institutional services with a beautiful, sleek design.

 ## Features